ianxm/gimp-comic-book/readme.md

                                        TRUE 1 0 1 TRUE))
           (gimp-drawable-invert trace-layer TRUE)
           (gimp-layer-set-mode trace-layer LAYER-MODE-MULTIPLY))

     Here we create a layer that outlines shapes, which we will call the sketch layer.
 First we create and add the new layer on top of the background layer.

-    Next we use the `photocopy` filter to convert the layer into lines where there the image is darkest.
+    Next we use the `photocopy` filter to convert the layer into lines where the image is darkest.
 We use the `Detail` parameter to determine how sensitive photocopy should be.
 This does a good job of marking edges, but also results in noise in large dark areas.
-To reduce that effect we lighten the image before the `photocopy` call and darken it back after.
+To reduce that effect we lighten the image with a `levels` operation before the `photocopy` call and darken it back after using a `sharpen` operation.
 If `Detail` is turned down to zero we skip this step entirely.

     The `photocopy` filter produces an inverted greyscale image so there's no need to desaturate or invert the sketch layer.
 We just set its mode to `MULTIPLY` and are done here.

         (when (> detail 0)
           (gimp-image-add-layer image sketch-layer 0)
           (gimp-item-set-name sketch-layer "sketch")